shopware/docs/products/editions/enterprise-edition/b2b-suite/guides/core/rest-api.md

 A REST-API Controller is just a plain old PHP-Class, registered to the DIC.
 An action is a public method suffixed with `Action`.
-It always gets called with the request implementation derived from Shopware default `\Enlight_Controller_Request_Request` as a parameter.
+It always gets called with the request implementation derived from Shopware default `Shopware\B2B\Common\MvcExtension\Request` as a parameter.

 ```php
 <?php declare(strict_types=1);